 🌟 Draw feedback

-You can draw on and annotate your students' Show Your Work responses, directly on the canvas, and your drawings are automatically saved as an image that you can send as instant feedback to your students!
+You can draw on and annotate your students' Drawing / Show Your Work responses, directly on the canvas, and your drawings are automatically saved as an image that you can send as instant feedback to your students!
 Try circling errors, typing comments, and using a different color to show the correct process.

 📌 Great examples of Math formatives